 After trying chestnut flour in these paleo gingerbread cookies, you'll be won over to it, but you might wonder how else you can use it.
 Here are some facts about it to get you more acquainted with what it is and how you might incorporate it into your diet.

 1. Chestnut Flour–A Great Gluten-free Alternative Flour

 Chestnut flour is a gluten free alternative to regular flour made from ground chestnuts.
 Chestnuts are dried and then made into sweet flavored flour in Italy for centuries.

 In Tuscany, chestnut flour is considered a staple food, and it is commonly called for in recipes such as:

 – other baked goods.

-3. Its sweet flavor makes it the perfect fit for recipes involving almonds, chocolate, honey and hazelnuts.
-I’ve found it to be awesome in fall recipes that incorporate pumpkin and spice.
+3. Chestnut flour has a slightly sweet flavor.
+As a result, it's a perfect fit for recipes involving almonds, chocolate, honey and hazelnuts.
+I've found it to be awesome in fall recipes that incorporate pumpkin and spice.

-– less carbohydrates than regular white flour but has many of the same baking properties as flour.
+– has fewer carbohydrates than regular white flour but has many of the same baking properties as flour.
 Chestnuts do not contain the fat content regular nuts have, and are instead largely composed of carbohydrates.

 – has a distinct taste that has a bit of spiciness to it and